ArpitUP15/ArpitUP15/README.md

 - 👋 Hi, I’m @ArpitUP15
 - 👀 I’m interested in learning new technologies
-- 🌱 I’m currently learning DSA using C++ language
+- 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on LinkedIn
-- 📫 How to reach me using my email
+- 📫 Reach out to me using my email
 - ⚡ Fun fact:  I excel at grabbing attention

 <!---